tcosmo/CollatzRegular/README.md

 # CollatzRegular
 Code associated to the paper "First Occurrence of Parity Vectors and the Regular Structure of k-Span Predecessor Sets in the Collatz Graph", [arxiv:1907.00775](https://arxiv.org/abs/1907.00775).

 This code is also associated to an improved version of that paper called "Collatz Predecessor Sets Partition into Regular Languages".
-In this version, there is only one algorithm which is shown which is the one which derives regular expressions (Algorithm 2 in the arxiv version).
+In this version, only one algorithm is shown which is the one which derives regular expressions (Algorithm 2 in the arxiv version).

 # Structure of this Repo